OpenEvalProject/evals/manuscripts/elife-01381/v2/manuscript.md

 However, epistasis has proved harder to identify in human genome-wide association studies.
 In particular, with classical complex traits there has not been evidence of epistasis on the scale seen in model organisms.
 This may be in part because of the large number of possible interactions to test in the human genome, and possibly because the genetic architecture is different in a homogeneous outbred population from that of a cross between inbred lines.

+Paré et al. (2010) have described how an interaction, either genetic or environmental, can induce genotype dependent variance in phenotypes.
+This effect can be observed without directly modeling the interacting factor.
+They suggested that SNPs which showed such effects on variance could be prioritized in the search for interactions.
+We see an example of why this could be true in Figure 1A: carriers of C allele of SNP rs230273 show reduced expression when also carriers of the G allele of SNP rs3131691.
+For carriers of this G allele, this induces a bimodality in expression which appears as a large variance in expression.
+For those with AA genotype at rs3131691, expression appears independent of rs230273 genotype; in the absence of the induced bimodality, the variance within this group is much reduced.
+The interactions causing genotype dependent variance could be with another genetic variant (epistasis, as in our example and the focus of this paper) or an environmental factor.

 ![Figure 1.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-v2.jpg)

-**Figure 1.:** Genotype dependent variance analysis identifies candidate SNPs for interactions.
-These SNPs cluster close to the transcription start site.(A) The plot shows expression of the gene TRIT1, broken down by v-eQTL genotype (rs3131691), to illustrate how an interaction can be observed as an increase in variance.
+**Figure 1.:** (A) The plot shows expression of the gene TRIT1, broken down by v-eQTL genotype (rs3131691), to illustrate how an interaction can be observed as an increase in variance.
 The genotype at rs3131691 interacts with the genotype of rs230273.
 Orange individuals are carriers of the C allele at rs230273, which decreases expression only in the AG and GG genotype groups of rs3131691.
 Observing only expression conditioned on rs3131691, this induced bimodality increases the variance of the observations within these groups.
 Jitter has been introduced in the x axis to reduce overplotting.
 (B) Histogram of distance from transcription start site in kilobases for the 508 peak v-eQTL hits.
 Figure shows the clustering of the 508 v-eQTL discovered in the TwinsUK cohort around the transcription start site, with downstream of the TSS counted as positive.
-The orange triangles below mark the positions of the 26 v-eQTL which replicated in the GEUVADIS cohort.DOI: http://dx.doi.org/10.7554/eLife.01381.003
+The orange triangles below mark the positions of the 26 v-eQTL which replicated in the GEUVADIS cohort.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** p-values for SNPs associated with variance in gene expression (v-eQTL) are plotted against their genomic position.
 Horizontal line indicates FDR = 0.05 cut off.
-Only the most significant v-eQTL for each gene is plotted, explaining isolated signals and there being few signals with p-value >0.01.DOI: http://dx.doi.org/10.7554/eLife.01381.004
+Only the most significant v-eQTL for each gene is plotted, explaining isolated signals and there being few signals with p-value >0.01.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp2-v2.jpg)

-**Figure 1—figure supplement 2.:** DOI: http://dx.doi.org/10.7554/eLife.01381.005

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp3-v2.jpg)

-**Figure 1—figure supplement 3.:** NUDT2) is dependent on genotype dosage of rs10972055.DOI: http://dx.doi.org/10.7554/eLife.01381.006

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp4-v2.jpg)

-**Figure 1—figure supplement 4.:** PLA2GC4) is dependent on genotype dosage of rs8109684.DOI: http://dx.doi.org/10.7554/eLife.01381.007

 ![Figure 1—figure supplement 5.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp5-v2.jpg)

-**Figure 1—figure supplement 5.:** TRIT1) is dependent on genotype dosage of rs3131691.DOI: http://dx.doi.org/10.7554/eLife.01381.008

 ![Figure 1—figure supplement 6.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp6-v2.jpg)

-**Figure 1—figure supplement 6.:** TTC38) is dependent on genotype dosage of rs6008743.DOI: http://dx.doi.org/10.7554/eLife.01381.009

 ![Figure 1—figure supplement 7.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp7-v2.jpg)

-**Figure 1—figure supplement 7.:** ANXA5) is dependent on genotype dosage of rs6857766.DOI: http://dx.doi.org/10.7554/eLife.01381.010

 ![Figure 1—figure supplement 8.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp8-v2.jpg)

-**Figure 1—figure supplement 8.:** POLR1E) is dependent on genotype dosage of rs7033474.DOI: http://dx.doi.org/10.7554/eLife.01381.011

 ![Figure 1—figure supplement 9.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp9-v2.jpg)

-**Figure 1—figure supplement 9.:** GSTM4) is dependent on genotype dosage of rs542338.DOI: http://dx.doi.org/10.7554/eLife.01381.012

 ![Figure 1—figure supplement 10.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp10-v2.jpg)

-**Figure 1—figure supplement 10.:** HLA-DQB2) is dependent on genotype dosage of rs114183935.DOI: http://dx.doi.org/10.7554/eLife.01381.013

 ![Figure 1—figure supplement 11.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp11-v2.jpg)

-**Figure 1—figure supplement 11.:** HLA-DQA1) is dependent on genotype dosage of rs9276807.DOI: http://dx.doi.org/10.7554/eLife.01381.014

 ![Figure 1—figure supplement 12.](https://cdn.elifesciences.org/articles/01381/elife-01381-fig1-figsupp12-v2.jpg)

-**Figure 1—figure supplement 12.:** C21orf56) is dependent on genotype dosage of rs16978976.DOI: http://dx.doi.org/10.7554/eLife.01381.015

 We therefore adopt the following two step strategy for uncovering epistasis affecting gene expression.
 We search for: (1) SNPs affecting the variance of expression (v-eQTL) within the 2 Mbp region around the transcription start site (TSS) of the gene, and then (2) SNPs in epistasis with these v-eQTL.
 Previous work that looked for variance QTL for height and BMI in ∼150,000 samples identified one replicated locus (Yang et al., 2012).
 Wang et al. (2014) also looked at v-eQTL in gene expression in the same cohort as presented here, where expression was quantified using microarrays rather than sequence based technology (Grundberg et al., 2012).
 They concluded that v-eQTL can often be induced by partial linkage disequilibrium with eQTL.
 They also discovered differences in expression between monozygotic twins which were dependent on genotype of the twin pair, such differences cannot be induced by these partial linkages and thus point to a gene–environment interaction.
 The haplotype effect explanation for v-eQTL, combined with a literature which has concluded in many cases epistasis does not contribute to variation in complex traits (Hill et al., 2008), led them to conclude epistasis is not a cause of v-eQTL.
 However, they do not search for examples of epistasis; we do so in this paper, explicitly ruling out haplotype effects.
 We note that microarray data are also less suitable than RNA-seq for the purpose of detecting v-eQTL, because saturation of signal limits discrimination at extremes (Wang et al., 2009).
 In neither Yang et al. (2012) nor Wang et al. (2014) were variance QTL directly used to identify epistatic or GxE interactions.